 Silbury Hill's construction commenced around 2660BC.
 It was built in a series of six terraces - one on top of another, gradually decreasing in size.
 The gaps between each terrace were then filled with chalk and smoothed to provided a regular slope from top to bottom.
+It is possible that the top of the hill was originally domed, but flattened during the Saxon or medieval periods.
 Archaeology at the site has revealed a level of sophistication to the construction that seems strikingly at odds with our perception of our Neolithic ancestors.

 Given the size of Silbury Hill, it's surprising how little it's visible from the surrounding countryside.
 The fact that it's built on a low-lying plain means that it's visual impact can only be appreciated from particular points.
 Once you manage to locate an appropriate view however, this hill will take your breath away.
-It becomes immediately obvious the scale of the undertaking required to have built it.
-Even today, this would represent quite an achievement - but 4,500 years ago?
-You can't fail to be impressed.
-The size of the workforce alone must have been staggering - especially at a time when our ancestors were still dressed in animal skins using tools no more sophisticated than bits of antler and bone.
+The scale of the construction becomes immediately apparent.
+Even today, this would be quite a project.
+As an undertaking of our ancestors from 4,500 years ago, you can't fail to be impressed.
+The size of the workforce alone must have been staggering - especially at a time when people were still dressed in animal skins using tools no more sophisticated than bits of antler and bone.